The biggest reason employees leave

 According to the most recent Willis Towers Watson Global Workforce and Global Talent Management and Rewards studies, pay rate is the No. 1 driver of both employee recruitment and retention.
 The studies report that one in five employees don’t believe they are being paid fairly and that this is a significant source of turnover across all industries.

-With U.S. unemployment rates the lowest they have been in many years, a competitive job market demands competitive compensation.
+A competitive job market demands competitive compensation.
 Fortunately, there are a number of steps that EMS agencies can take to help turn things around.

 1. Make someone responsible for employee turnover and satisfaction